ImperialCollegeLondon/ReCoDE-penalised-reg/docs/chapter-1.md

 head(group_index)
 ```
+This double loop is not computationally the most ideal solution and might be slow for large examples.
+To speed this up, parallelisation could be used.

 We are almost done.
 The final step is to reset the group indexing so that it runs from 1,2,...
 Many of the models we will use do not work unless this is done.
 We reset the indexing by looping over each gene set and assigning the group index to the genes in the gene set.
 ```{r}